 Featured image: Louis Morris – Alpha Pi.
 Image via pinterest.com

-Pulling and scrapping painting technique often includes the pulling of the paint across the two-dimensional surfaces, or the scrapping of the same with either a palette knife or a squeegee.
+Pulling and scrapping painting techniques often include the pulling of the paint across the two-dimensional surfaces, or the scrapping of the same with either a palette knife or a squeegee.
 Frequently, this method is associated with the Dutch Abstract Expressionist Willem de Kooning.
 The artist produced many of his celebrated abstract portraits by layering a thick amount of painting, and by using the pulling and scrapping method.
 The German painter Gerhard Richter is frequently associated with this practice.
 The mystery of his scrapping technique inspired the filmmaker Corinna Belz to produce one of the many interesting artist documentaries.
-Capturing the artist at work in his studio and reflecting upon the gesture of pulling as a physically draining action, the director exposes various parts of this painting technique such as dragging, smearing and scraping layers of wet paint during which the author leaves the tracks of his movements across the canvas surface.
+Capturing the artist at work in his studio and reflecting upon the gesture of pulling as a physically draining action, the director exposes various parts of different painting techniques such as dragging, smearing and scraping layers of wet paint during which the author leaves the tracks of his movements across the canvas surface.

 Featured image: Gerhard Richter working on "Abstract Painting, Still from the movie.
 Image via gerhardrichterpaintings.com